nabilhassein/bitcurry/README.md

 ## directory annoyances

 Be sure to stay inside of the `bitcurry` directory.
-If you `cd` into `src`, `test`, etc. you will get irritating errors about "Could not find module Foo"
+If you `cd` into `src`, `test`, etc. you may encounter irritating errors like:

+    "Could not find module Bencode"

+due to the mundane details of ghc's (and ghci's) resolution of `import`s.

+I've tried to hack around this, not only in `bitcurry.cabal` but also in the project's local `.ghci`, to apparent success.
+Let me know if you have trouble.

 ## building and testing